opendocsg/slw-judgments-backfill/2018_SGHC_190/report.md

 98     At this juncture, I note that the defendant appears to suggest that there is an implied term in fact with the effect of the Merchantable Products Term.
 However, beyond asserting that without the Merchantable Products Term “the agreement reached between the parties will not make commercial

-sense”, the defendant does not make any further argument on this point. [note: 76] In particular, I highlight that the defendant has not shown how the requirements for the implication of terms in fact laid down by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd_ [2013] 4 SLR 193
+sense”, the defendant does not make any further argument on this point. [note: 76] In particular, I highlight that the defendant has not shown how the requirements for the implication of terms in fact laid down by the Court of Appeal in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd_ <span class="citation">[2013] 4 SLR 193</span>

 (“ _Sembcorp Marine_ ”) at [101] have been satisfied.
 The defendant has also not made any mention in its pleadings or submissions on any implied term in law pursuant to the Sale of Goods Act (Cap 393, 1999 Rev Ed) and hence I will not consider the existence of the Merchantable Products Term on this basis.